richClubb/richClubb.github.io/blog/spending_way_too_much_time/index.md

 [Code Link](https://github.com/richClubb/adventofcode/tree/main/2023/day05/f_sharp)

 This was an experiment with functional language and had a few unexpected surprises.
 At the time I started this I was working on [interop between different languages](https://github.com/richClubb/devlog/tree/main/2025-02-28/language_interop) and thought it would be good to experiment with the dotnet frameworks and how they might interact together.
 Functional programming has some advantages over imperative or OO and being able to farm out tasks to functions with zero / low cost was an appealing idea.
-But.... it was a pain to learn, the syntax is not friendly and I didn't like it, this might improve with time but intially it was just a bit awkward and didn't pull me in.
+But.... it was a pain to learn, the syntax is not friendly and I didn't like it, this might improve with time but initially it was just a bit awkward and didn't pull me in.

 The first surprise was that if I tried to solve the problem in a functional way, it ate all of my available memory.
 My assumption is that it was creating a vector of 1,900,000,000 values for both the input and output vector.
 F# isn't purely functional, you can use imperative code, by changing the code to use a more imperative design it was able to solve the function without consuming all the available memory.